bombinisecurity/bombini/docs/detectors/procmon.md

 ## Procmon

 Procmon is the main detector that collects information about process being spawend and detached.
 Information about living process is stored shared map and other detectors are using it.

-Procmon can produce events about when the process starts and ends.
+### Required Linux Kernel Version

+5.15 or greater

 ### Config